Ncouch64/Computer-Vision-Project/README.md

 ![alt text](image.png)

-This dataset cannot be included in the repo and the request of the kitti team and must be downloaded seperately.
+This dataset cannot be included in the repo at the request of the kitti team and must be downloaded seperately.

 ## Installation
 To run the code you will need to follow a few simple steps.